gokhansolak/CORSMAL-pyAudioAnalysis/README.md

-# CORSMAL Challenge Audio-only Analysis
+# CORSMAL Challenge pyAudioAnalysis

 Analyzing filling type & level task of the [CORSMAL challenge](http://corsmal.eecs.qmul.ac.uk/containers_manip.html) with only the audio modality using [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) library.
-I wrote this code as a part of the team "Because It's Tactile".
+This code is a part of the team "Because It's Tactile".
 The rest of our team's code resides in [v-iashin/CORSMAL](https://github.com/v-iashin/CORSMAL) repository, please check it.
 Our team won the CORSMAL challenge in [2020 Intelligent Sensing Summer School](http://cis.eecs.qmul.ac.uk/school2020.html)!